The happiness edit

 As for us, we're getting terribly excited for the Gossip Girl reboot on TV.
 Just in time as author Cecily von Ziegesar has moved onto the married couples of Brooklyn for her latest book, Cobble Hill, which we'll be reading while sipping a pumpkin spice latte.
 Clichéd autumn perfection.

 Cobble Hill by Cecily von Ziegesar at Waterstones – buy here

 Photo: Jannis Lucas

 Enjoy some window shopping

-The ability to walk around the city unencumbered, as many times a day as we'd like, has been one of the little pleasures lockdown part two has afforded.
-While a stroll around the park is always recommended - greenery, wildlife, no cars! - it's also just as satisfying to see the glorious window displays in our favourite shops and enjoy less-crowded city streets.
+The ability to walk around the city unencumbered, as many times a day as we'd like, has been one of the little pleasures that lockdown part two has afforded.
+While a stroll around the park is always recommended – greenery, wildlife, no cars! – it's also just as satisfying to see the glorious window displays in our favourite shops and enjoy less-crowded city streets.

 From Fortnums to Selfridges, Christmas windows are already in full swing, so it's one way to get into the festive spirit.
 Plus, you can start thinking about which items you'd like to buy in December to support all of those small businesses that have been through so much.

 Lockdown baking is a very real – and very satisfying – phenomenon and some savvy treats suppliers have come up with cute kits that take the hassle, but not the fun, out of lockdown snacking.

 - Pan-N-Ice gives you a chance to experiment with ice cream rolling in your own home (this is sure to entice the kids off their screens this weekend).
 Or buy an ice cream roll starter pack from the brand at Cuckooland.